-The selectivity profile of KLYP961 was examined by determining it's interactions at a test concentration of 10 $\mu$ M with a panel of fifty targets comprised of G-protein coupled receptors, ion channels, transporters of biogenic amines and enzymes such as monoamine oxidases A and B (MAO-A and MAO-B) and cyclooxygenases 1 and 2 (COX-1 and COX-2; CEREP Screen).
+The selectivity profile of KLYP961 was examined by determining its interactions at a test concentration of 10 μM with a panel of 50 targets comprised of G protein-coupled receptors, ion channels, and transporters of biogenic amines and enzymes such as monoamine oxidases A and B and cyclooxygenases 1 and 2 (CEREP Screen).
 Under these conditions, KLYP961 did not show any measurable interaction at any of the targets examined.
-These results summarized in Supplemental Table S1, indicate that KLYP961 is remarkably selective.
-In addition, in the concentration range of 10-30 $\mu$ M, KLYP 961 was devoid of agonist or antagonist activity at the vanilloid receptor (VR1).
+These results summarized in Supplemental Table S1 indicate that KLYP961 is remarkably selective.
+In addition, in the concentration range of 10 to 30 μM KLYP 961 was devoid of agonist or antagonist activity at the vanilloid receptor.

-CYP Inhibition and Interaction with PXR

-KLYP961 did not exhibit any appreciable inhibitory activity against the 6 human isoforms examined, CYP1A2, 2C8, 2C9, 2C19, 2D6 or 3A4.
-The estimated $IC{50}$ value for all targets exceeded 30 $\mu$ M. Further, KLYP96, at concentrations as high as 30 $\mu$ M, did not bind to human PXR /CAR in a biochemical assay (data not shown).
+CYP Inhibition and Interaction with Pregnane X Receptor.
+KLYP961 did not exhibit any appreciable inhibitory activity against the six human isoforms examined, CYP1A2, CYP2C8, CYP2C9, CYP2C19, CYP2D6, or CYP3A4.
+The estimated IC ${50}$ value for all targets exceeded 30 μM .
+Furthermore, KLYP96, at concentrations as high as 30 μM , did not bind to human pregnane X receptor and constitutive androstane receptor in a biochemical assay (data not shown).